python/cpython/Doc/library/mimetypes.rst

    extension is already known, the new type will replace the old one.
 When the type is already known the extension will be added to the list of known extensions.

-   When *strict* is the mapping will added to the official MIME types, otherwise to the non-standard ones.
+   When *strict* is True (the default), the mapping will added to the official MIME types, otherwise to the non-standard ones.

 .. data:: inited